MANOJGB01/NiroggyanAppointment/README.md

 📝 Notes
 This project uses static JSON to simulate backend data responses.

-No real API calls — doctor data is stored locally in a doctors.json file.
+No real API calls — doctor data is stored only static data not API's.

 Appointment data is managed in-memory via Context API (not persisted).